-Washington, DC-based provider Lindsay Sher, MD, joined One Medical Group just three months ago, and she sees patients at our Farragut Square office.
+Washington, DC-based provider Lindsay Sher, MD, joined One Medical just three months ago, and she sees patients at our Farragut Square office.
 Despite her short tenure, however, Lindsay is already receiving rave reviews from our patients for her warm manner and hands-on approach to care.
 Lindsay completed her undergraduate work at the College of William and Mary and received her MD from the University of Virginia School of Medicine.
 Here’s a brief Q&A to help you get to know one of our newest providers.

 Give us the quick version of how you came to work for One Medical.